Anuhyapeddi/Golang/README.md

 # Go

 * Go is the statically type language.
-* Is is strongly typed language.
+* It is strongly typed language.
 * It is compiled language.
 * It has fast compile time.
 * It have built-in concurrency (goroutines)
-* It also have garbage collection, which is used to free up the memory which is unused.
+* It also have garbage collection, which is used to free up the memory that is unused.
 * It is used for the high-performance server side applications.
 * Performance is faster then compared to FastAPI.
-* The ideal use of Go is for high through put and low latency API's
+* The ideal use of Go is for high through-put and low latency API's
 * source code is directly converted to the machine code

 The main difference between package and module: